 This interaction can be fatal, but on the other side it can also help online retailers strengthen the customer relationship by choosing the right service provider – and this is definitely in the interest of every retailer.

-When selecting a payment service provider (PSP), companies should therefore keep one thing in mind beyond the services and costs: the service to the end customer promised by the potential partner, which should already be demonstrated in existing cooperations.
+When selecting a payment service provider (PSP), companies should, therefore, keep one thing in mind beyond the services and costs: the service to the end customer promised by the potential partner, which should already be demonstrated in existing cooperations.
 I would like to recommend simply calling a colleague and asking them whether they are satisfied with the service from the payment partner or not.
-There is no quicker or easier way to get an honest opinion, on condition that you don’t call your biggest rial who will presumably tell you other things.
+There is no quicker or easier way to get an honest opinion, on condition that you don’t call your biggest rival who will presumably tell you other things.

-With our pay-after-delivery solution AfterPay , which is easily integrated via different PSPs, this is precisely what we offer: a flexible payment method with which online retailers can strengthen their brand and therefore their customer relationships too.
-Header images on every invoice emphases your brand and advertising messages, product illustrations remind customers of the great shopping experience, which they do not associated with us as the payment partner, but with your online store.
+With our pay-after-delivery solution AfterPay, which is easily integrated via different PSPs, this is precisely what we offer: a flexible payment method with which online retailers can strengthen their brand and therefore their customer relationships too.
+Header images on every invoice emphases your brand and advertising messages, product illustrations remind customers of the great shopping experience, which they do not associate with us as the payment partner, but with your online store.

 If you have any questions or wish to find out more about our pay-after-delivery solution, you can contact me at any time by e-mail.